-The School of Education serves a fairly wide cross section of persons - pre-trained and trained teachers, teacher educators, educational leaders and other professionals at all levels of the education system.
-We are mindful of the fact that there are several options available for furthering your studies and yet you have made a choice to pursue studies at the UWI.
+The SOE serves a fairly wide cross section of persons - pre-trained and trained teachers, teacher educators, educational leaders and other professionals at all levels of the education system.
+We are well aware that there is a multiplicity of higher education providers available for furthering your studies and yet you have chosen to pursue studies at the UWI.
 We are therefore committed to providing quality education for all our students through the wide range of programmes, offered via various modalities at the undergraduate and graduate levels.